Canal Boat Hire & Holidays Frequently Asked Questions

 When is the best time to book our narrowboat holidays to get the best value?

 Booking early always gives you the best value.
-We run an offer from April through to September offering 20% off if you book 12 months in advance and 15% for 9 months in advance.
+We run an offer from April through to October offering 20% off if you book 12 months in advance and 15% for 9 months in advance.
 The discount applies to a maximum of 2 weeks at a time.
 The booking can be made on any narrowboat holiday at any time of year, so is most popular with school holidays.
 Therefore, booking 12 months in advance will give you the best deal.